funvill/funvill.github.io/_posts/2007-02-19-how-to-check-your-mac-address-of-your-network-cards.md

 ---
-layout: post
+layout: single
 title: How to check your MAC address of your network cards
 date: 2007-02-19 09:00
-author: funvill
-comments: true
-categories: [Tips and Tricks]
+categories: blog, [Tips and Tricks]
 ---
 How to check your MAC address of your network cards
 1) Open a command prompt (Windows Start button-&gt; Run -&gt; Type "cmd" )